Edward A. Wild: Postbellum years

 After the war, Wild could no longer practice medicine because of his war injuries.
 He engaged in silver mining in Nevada as a superintendent of operations.
 He operated in the Diana Mine, now part of the Berlin-Ichthyosaur State Park near Austin.
 He traveled extensively in South America.
 He died in Medellín, Colombia, and was buried in the city's Cementerio de San Pedro.

-References in Popular Culture
+In popular culture

-Wild is portrayed in Black Cloud Rising, 2022 historic fiction by David Wright Faladé.
+Wild is portrayed in Black Cloud Rising, a 2022 historic fiction novel by David Wright Faladé.
 He is in command of the protagonist and narrator, Richard Etheridge, who in March 1863 was among the first enlistees in the African Brigade, later known as 36th U.S. Colored Troops.